Mosquito-borne Disease Control Program

 2022 Lebanon Tire Collection.

 The collection is open to Lebanon County Residents.
-Please bring proof of address- driver’s license, phone bill, etc. Out-of-county persons or tire related businesses must pay for all tires they dispose of at the collection.
-Tires must be off the rim, drained of water, and not excessively dirty.
-10 auto, 2 midsized, or 1 oversized tire can be collected for free, as long as funds are available in your municipality.
-Individuals will be charged after these funds are depleted.
+Please bring proof of address- driver’s license, phone bill, etc. Out of-county persons or tire related businesses must pay for all tires they dispose of at the collection.
+10 automobile/pickup OR 1 oversized (≥25 in. diameter) tire can be collected for free per person, as long as funds are available in an individual’s municipality.
+This event is first come first served.
+Individuals will be charged after municipality funds are depleted.
+PRE-REGISTRATION opens Monday, February 24th, 2025, and closes Monday, April 14th, 2025.
+Please scroll to our “events” page to view the flyer.